bottledpepsi/Python-Chess/README.md

 - 10-level slider ranging from *Novice* to *Grandmaster*, with tier labels and descriptions
 - The bot runs on a background thread so the UI stays responsive while it thinks
 - The bot thread is **cancellable**.
 Restart or quit mid-think and it stops within ~2 seconds
+- The search uses **alpha-beta with Principal Variation Search**, a transposition table, killer moves, a per-instance history heuristic, quiescence search, MVV-LVA move ordering, and a Polyglot opening book
+- **Null-move pruning** skips subtrees where even passing the turn is too good for the opponent to tolerate — adding roughly 2–4 ply of effective depth at the higher difficulty levels, while a non-pawn-material floor keeps it out of zugzwang-prone endgames where "passing" is illegally optimistic

 **Board & UI**
 - **Drag-and-drop piece movement** — pick up a piece and drop it on a target square